Fun with the sun

 I'm talking about the right now and instant eye damage that comes from looking at the sun through optical equipment, like binoculars and telescopes, without proper solar filters.

-You may recall sometime in your life experimenting with magnifying glasses and sunlight.
+You may recall some time in your life experimenting with magnifying glasses and sunlight.
 You can light paper on fire using a magnifying glass and sunlight.
 Yes!
 And that's just a tiny little magnifier.
 If you can start a fire with a magnifying glass, maybe now you can imagine the kind of fire that you can start with a powerful telescope!

 No kidding!
 The cone of sunlight that's brought into focus on your eye by an unfiltered telescope is like a blow torch.
 It will literally burn your eyeball out of its socket!

 Some amateur astronomers like to demonstrate the hazardous nature of the sun at public sun-gazing parties.
 It's very effective!
 They will aim an unfiltered telescope at the sun and hold a grape just above the eyepiece.
-When you see that grape cook instantly, it will teach you a lesson you'll never forget!
+When you see that grape cook instantly, it will teach you a lesson you'll not soon forget!

 There are a couple of completely safe methods of using a telescope for solar viewing.
 Well, "completely safe" if you use extreme caution!